 The second biggest seller of smartphone devices in the world is filing a $1 billion lawsuit against Qualcomm over patent royalties.
 And it is not just Apple going after the chip maker giant -- a few days ago, the Federal Trade Commission (FTC) has also sued Qualcomm, accusing the company of anticompetitive practices.

 United States District Court Judge Edward Chen of the Northern California District Court has issued a ruling that AT&T will not be facing a class action lawsuit for allegedly misleading its subscribers regarding its promised unlimited data that turned out to be throttled when users go over 3 gigabytes of data in a given month.
+According to the judge, all subscribers that were affected had signed agreements that allowed the second biggest wireless carrier in the United States to send disputes (like this one) to individual arbitration.

 Unlimited data plans offered by AT&T now bear more resemblance to actual “unlimited” data plans.
 That is because the second biggest wireless carrier in the United States recently revealed that it is moving to dramatically boost the amount of data that its subscribers grandfathered into its discontinued plan can utilize in a month’s time before it starts to throttled (slowed down).